ragokan/okito/README.md

 class CounterController extends OkitoController{
   int count = 0;

-  /// This will be called whenever your [OkitoBuilder] is mounted
+  // This will be called whenever your [OkitoBuilder] is mounted
   // to the widget tree.
   @override
   void initState() {
     count++;
   }
-  /// This will be called whenever your [OkitoBuilder] is removed
+  // This will be called whenever your [OkitoBuilder] is removed
-  /// from the widget tree.
+  // from the widget tree.
   @override
   void dispose() {
     count = 0;
+  }

+  // This method will only be called when you use inject method of Okito.
+  @override
+  void onInject() {
+    count++;
   }
 }
 ```